peidevs/OpenDataBookClub/_posts/2016-03-05-Open-Data-Day.md

 ![Team Restful GIS](https://farm2.staticflickr.com/1489/24938363134_e142478510_n.jpg "Mark Wright presenting Address Liberation project"){: .postImage }
 **Team Members**: Mark Wright, Mike Berger, Chris Stewart

-The focus of the the Restful GIS team was to work with the existing governments GIS data and provide a restful API to the data which would provide users of the data an easier mechanism to consume the data.
-The GIS SHP files were extracted to a database which allowed queries to be written which allowed for advanced usage of the data.
-In the current format it was hard for users to cross reference data in multiple SHP files.
-The team was able to write queries on that data which would allow them to answer data requests for things like "All properties in Stratford" or "Police coverage within 5km of me".
+The Restful GIS team utilized existing GIS data (from the Province) to provide a RESTful API to the data which would provide an easier mechanism to consume the data.
+The GIS SHP files were extracted to a database which allowed both queries and advanced usage of the data.
+In the current format, it was difficult for users to cross-reference data in multiple SHP files.
+The team wrote queries on that data which would facilitated data requests (e.g. "All properties in Stratford", "Police coverage within 5km of me").

-This project demonstrates the need for easy to consume data.
-SHP files provide lots of information, but are not easy to access for a general user.
-Providing the restful API provided users a cheaper entry point to the provinces GIS data.
+This project demonstrates the need for simple access to data.
+SHP files provide copious amounts of information, but are not easy to access for a general user.
+A RESTful API provides users a simple entry point to the Provincial GIS data.

 **Team Resources**